scorpion-0/tor_website_hosting/README.md

 # TOR-website
 Host your own website on the TOR network

+All you need is a server or your own computer.

+Now you can host your own website on tor for FREE.

-You have to make some changes to make this work.
+You have to make 2 changes to make this work.
 1. Edit the /etc/tor/torrc file.
 In this file you must comment out two lines 1.############### This section is just for location-hidden services ###